 The College of Arts and Sciences offers a pre-law minor designed to prepare students with the foundational knowledge, critical thinking abilities, and other essential skills to succeed in the field of law.
 The Pre-Law minor is designed to provide an advantage to students who plan to apply to law school after completing their degree; however, the minor is not a requirement for law school applicants.
-For more information, contact Mr. Mike Haas or Dr. Paige Tan, coordinators of the Pre-Law Minor.
+For more information, contact faculty coordinators for the Pre-Law Minor.

 The minor requires 24 hours of course work, including 15 hours of core courses, 3 hours of applied or skills-based courses, and 6 hours of other related courses in the legal field.